 What are the responsibilities of a bank teller?

-What skills are necessary to be a bank teller?
+What qualifications are necessary to be a bank teller?

-To be a bank teller, you must have excellent customer service skills, basic math skills, and the ability to handle cash and other financial transactions accurately and efficiently.
-You also need to work well under pressure and follow instructions carefully.
+To be a bank teller, you must have excellent customer service and communication skills.
+You should also have basic math and computer skills and the ability to handle money accurately.
+Additionally, it is important that you can work independently and follow instructions precisely.